okfn/ckanext-s3filestore/README.rst

 Registering ckanext-s3filestore on PyPI
 ---------------------------------------

-ckanext-s3filestore should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-s3filestore.
+ckanext-s3filestore should be available on PyPI as https://pypi.python.org/pypi/ckanext-s3filestore.
 If that link doesn't work, then you can register the project on PyPI for the first time by following these
 steps: